This is a recipe for a traditional toad in the hole with gravy.

 Yorkshire pudding is not really a pudding, but is batter than is cooked in oil in the oven at high temperature.
 Getting the oil to a high temperature is the secret to producing a good Yorkshire pud!

 The sausages can really be any British or Irish style sausage.
-In these photos, I used some hand-tied Irish pork sausages from Aldi, but really could have used any sausage.
+In these photos, I used some hand-tied Irish pork sausages from Aldi.
+But really you could use any sausage.

 In fact, a sausage that gives off a bit of fat during cooking would be a bit better than these ones, as you need some oil in the tin to get the batter to rise properly.